jenojp/negspacy/README.md

 ***NegEx - A Simple Algorithm for Identifying Negated Findings and Diseases in Discharge Summaries Chapman, Bridewell, Hanbury, Cooper, Buchanan*** [https://doi.org/10.1006/jbin.2001.1029](https://doi.org/10.1006/jbin.2001.1029)

+## What's new
+Version 1.0 is a major version update providing support for spaCy 3.0's new interface for adding pipeline components.
+As a result, it is not backwards compatible with previous versions of negspacy.

+If your project uses spaCy 2.3.5 or earlier, you will need to use version 0.1.9.
+See [archived readme](https://github.com/jenojp/negspacy/blob/v0.1.9_spacy_2.3.5/README.md).

 ## Installation and usage
 Install the library.